hoko/hoko-docs/_posts/2015-06-02-rest-creating-smartlinks.md

 }
 {% endhighlight %}

-In this example we are overriding every platform’s default route.
-You could always just override a sub set of routes and all but those would adopt the default route value.
+In this example we are overriding the `web`, `iphone` and `android` platform's default routes.
+You can always just override a sub set of routes and all but those will adopt the default route values.

 ### Unique smart links

 Create an unique smart link based on a URI, i.e. only one smart link will be created and returned for multiple requests using the same URI.

 Example of multiple requests with: